 Getting off the ground with a new webapp isn't easy.
 Developing the core of an application can take weeks of time.
 There's a backend and a frontend to be built, each requiring a lot of work.
-You'll need a sign up & login, a landing page, resource management, a database and so on.
-Moreover, if you don't do things properly in the starting phase, you'll move yourself into a corner where it's hard to get out of again.
-For example too many projects we've seen don't start out modular, such that they end up with code that's hard to maintain after a year.
+You'll need a sign up and login, a landing page, resource management, a database and so on.
+Moreover, if you don't do things properly from the beginning, you'll move yourself into a corner where it's hard to get out of.
+Too many projects that we have seen don't start out modular or with proper architectural foundations, such that it gets harder and harder to maintain over time.

-Note that this is not a framework or a library.
-This is a starter kit / boilerplate / seed.
+Note that tsmean is neither a framework nor a library.
+Tsmean is a starter kit / boilerplate / seed.
 The difference is that for a framework or library, you don't modify the core.
 For this starter kit however, you can modify the core.
 You just download it once and don't have to be compatible with any changes we make in the future.
 Of course, the starter-kit is going to get better over time, but hopefully it has already spurred your development and you don't need it anymore anyways.

 Current project stage